 Note in the above example the use of

-$wpdb->prefix — using this ensures your queries will work regardless of the database prefix on the current website.
+Using it ensures your queries will work regardless of the database prefix on the current website.
 Always use

-$wpdb->prefix in place of hard-code the
+$wpdb->prefix in place of hard-coding the

 wp_ default table prefix as it is very common for the default prefix to change between sites.
 If you assume the table prefix will always be

 wp_ and release a plugin that has database queries, you might be in for a bit of support shock shortly after people start installing your plugin.

 Dynamic data is a risk — handle with care